A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Approach

 Intuitively, the distortion level expresses the ratio between the coordinates of $\mathbf{P}$ and $\mathbf{P'}$.
 The larger the distortion level is, the stronger the distortion of a pixel is, and vice versa.
 For an undistorted or ideally rectified image, $\delta(\cdot)$ always equals 1.
 Therefore, the ordinal distortion represents the distortion levels of pixels in a distorted image, which increases outward from the principal point sequentially.

 We assume the width and height of a distorted image are $W$ and $H$, respectively.
 Then, the distortion level satisfies the following equation:

 Thus, the ordinal distortion displays the mirror symmetry and central symmetry to the principal point in a distorted image.
-This prior knowledge ensures less data required in the distortion parameter estimation process.
+This prior knowledge ensures less data required in the ordinal distortion estimation process.